What I Hate About College Admissions

 Wow!
 I bet you never thought you'd see this title for an article from a college admissions consultant.

-I recently read an article about pushback to adding a Health course for a high school that some of my students attend.
-As a mom and IEC, I like to think that I get an insider perspective about the pros and cons of different competitive high schools in the area.
+, I like to think that I get an insider perspective about the pros and cons of different competitive high schools in the area.
 I thought I had found a "perfect" one for my own kids one day based on the students I worked with from there.
 My students worked hard, but were genuinely grounded, thoughtful, and well-adjusted happy kids.
 Teachers were motivational and unique in the way they helped their students to delve further into topics of interest while offering consistent feedback along the way.

 Therefore, you can imagine my surprise when I read about the influx in suicide interventions both at the high school and middle school level for that district.
 I was saddened to say the least as parents pushed back that adding a health class to better teach students about the importance of not only physical but emotional and mental health would actually make the problem worse as it took away time that students could use for study hall to spend on homework or other items to catch up on.